adzap/mocked_fixtures/README.txt

   class Test::Unit::TestCase

     # can be one of :flexmock or :mocha
-    self.mock_fixtures_with = :flexmock
+    self.mock_fixtures_with :flexmock
   end

-If you are using Rspec then the mocking library will be automatically set to default Rspec mocking library or which ever one you have set using the config mock_with option.
+If you are using Rspec you need to set it in the configure block:

+  Spec::Runner.configure do |config|

+    # can be one of :rspec, :flexmock or :mocha
+    config.mock_fixtures_with :rspec
+  end

 If you are using something other than the supported libraries then you get an error alerting the plugin can't be used with that library.
+You can then write you own interface to the plugin for that library if you want.
+See the files in lib/mocked_fixtures/mocks and the spec for mock fixture objects in spec/mock_factory_spec.rb.

 On to the good stuff.
 Now if you have a Company model and fixture for the model like this